Introduction

 7. Preventing Cancer Progression

-Glutathione’s antioxidant properties help neutralize free radicals, which are associated with cancer development.
-By reducing oxidative damage and supporting detoxification, it may slow the progression of certain cancers and enhance overall treatment outcomes.
+Glutathione’s antioxidant properties help neutralise free radicals associated with cancer development.
+Reducing oxidative damage and supporting detoxification may slow the progression of certain cancers and enhance overall treatment outcomes.

 8. Reducing Symptoms of Parkinson’s Disease

-Glutathione protects brain cells from oxidative stress, which is a key factor in Parkinson’s disease.
+Glutathione protects brain cells from oxidative stress, a key factor in Parkinson’s disease.
 It may alleviate symptoms like tremors and stiffness by enhancing neural health and slowing disease progression.

 9. Reducing Ulcerative Colitis Damage